 If you don’t know what to pick, we’d recommend going with 1207M1 (mag needle), 1207RS (round shader), 1007RL (round liner).

 This kit is more geared toward a professional tattoo artist.
-Because of that, it doesn’t come with the extra things tattoo kits for beginners come with (like a power supply, ink, gloves, practice skin, etc).
+Because of that, it doesn’t come with the extra things tattoo kits for beginners come with (like a power supply, professional ink, gloves, practice skin, etc.), since artists working in a tattoo studio will already have those items.

 This is a higher-priced kit.
 However, it is aimed more toward professionals and has a higher-quality machine.